Multi-LayerCaching

 Aggressive caching with extended TTLs.
 Maximum performance for sites that rarely change content.

-- Everything in Recommended
+- Everything in Balanced

 - Extended cache lifetimes